The Tech PA Unofficial Guide to Major Selection

 Classes in bold are weighted extra when calculating a student's weighted average.
 Such weightings are typically applied to AP (Advanced Placement), PLTW, and other college-level classes.
 (Not all of the PLTW classes on the sheet are bolded, as some are weighted and some are not.)

-The green "CTE" star stands for "Career and Technical Education."
+The orange "CTE" star stands for "Career and Technical Education."
 CTE is a certification in engineering.
 We are told CTE is known by schools and industry and can help prove proficiency in technical applications when applying for internships and jobs.

 How can I find out more about the classes in each Major?